mjchao/3D-Graphing-Calculator/README.md

 3D-Graphing-Calculator
 ======================

-Graphs 3D surfaces and paths
+Graphs 3D surfaces and paths.
+To see demo photos, please go to the "photos" folder.
+To see the source code, please go to the "src/mjchao/graph3d" folder.
+To learn how to use the program, please read the instructions below.

 Requirements
 -----